theborakompanioni/azure-docs.de-de/articles/app-service-mobile/app-service-mobile-windows-store-dotnet-get-started-offline-data.md

             {
                 errorString = "Pull failed: " + ex.Message +
-                  "\n\nIf you are still in an offline scenario, " + "you can try your Pull again when connected with your Mobile Serice.";
+                  "\n\nIf you are still in an offline scenario, " + "you can try your pull again when connected with your backend.";
             }

             if (errorString != null)